mikenichols/actionizer/README.md

 #=> true
 ```

+### Composing Actions

-The most common way to use Actionizer is to compose small pieces of functionality (which can themselves be Actions) into larger pieces of functionality to give that sequence of Actions a name and simple interface.
+The most common way to use `Actionizer` is to compose small pieces of functionality (which can themselves be Actions) into larger pieces of functionality to give that sequence of Actions a name and simple interface.
+Say you want to create a user and send them a welcome email as part of the onboarding process.
+Then you might do something like this:
 ```ruby
 class OnboardUser
   include Actionizer